A Complete guide to SEO.

 Accessibility regards your website’s URL.
-Google uses bots to reach your URL so that it can understand your website and therefore it can be placed best on the search engine.
-Your website will have to be well coded and it’ll need a sitemap, which we create for every website that we design.
+Google uses bots to reach your URL so that it can understand your website and therefore it can be placed in the most relevant position on the search engine.
+Your website will have to be well coded and it’ll need a sitemap, which is created for every website that we design.
 It’s important to ensure that your website has a secure connection, in order to reduce the risks of a security breach.

 2. Page Speed

-Page speed has been a huge factor for SEO for years, a fast loading website will give users a better experience.
-Back in 2018, Google released a search engine algorithm update, which focused on ensuring that websites worked quickly on mobile devices.
+Page speed has been a huge factor of SEO for years.
+There’s no denying that a fast loading website will give users a better experience.
+Back in 2018, Google released a search engine algorithm update which focused on ensuring that websites worked quickly and efficiently on mobile devices.
 If your website doesn’t load fast enough on mobiles, it could be penalised.
 At Complete, we ensure that all of our websites work quickly on both desktop and mobile devices.

 3. Mobile Friendly

-Websites must be mobile friendly, due to more people using mobiles than desktops to access the web.
-Google now has a mobile-first index, meaning that websites that are optimised for mobile phone use are more likely to appear first on the SERP.
+Websites must be mobile friendly, as more people are using mobiles than desktops to access the web.
+Google has a mobile-first index, meaning that websites that are optimised for mobile phone use are more likely to appear first on the SERP.
 Here, we use responsive frameworks to ensure that our websites resize based on the screen that they are displayed on.

 4. Domain Age